• Skip to main content

 Notice, there is no “maybe pile”.
 Some will tell you to create one.

-If you must, for those items you think should go but pains you to part with just yet, put them in a container and place them in your garage or a far away closet.
+If you must, for those items you think should let go but aren’t quite ready, put them in a container and place them in your garage or a faraway closet.
 If you still don’t use an item in that container after a month or two, time to let it go.

 Related post: You Decluttered Your Home: Now What Do You Do With the Stuff After Decluttering?